Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Sensitivity analyses and additional results

 \subsection{Sensitivity analysis of transportation costs}

 Transportation costs are the largest component of the logistics costs of an enterprise \citepSupp{s-Rodrigue2020}.
 To evaluate the effects of higher transportation costs on the performance and decisions of the company, we ran an experiment with doubled values for $c_{ij}^{t1}$ and $c_{jk}^{t2}$ under the base case conditions.
-As a result, location decisions were the same (Indonesia, Malaysia, and Chile).
-The expected costs increased by 0.1\%, and the sales volume decreased by 0.3\%, with a decrease in non-shortage operational costs by 0.1\%.
-The penalty cost for unmet demand increased by 0.8\%.
-The expected global shortage increased 0.3 ppt (moving from 21\% to 21.3\%).
-Regarding the expected shortage per income level, for HICs, UMICs, and LMICs, the shortage increased by 0.3, 0.1, and 0.2 ppt, while for LICs, the shortage decreased by 0.1 ppt.
-In particular, for the US, the expected shortage increased by 0.7 ppt, going from 6.7\% to 7.4\%.
+As a result, three location decisions were the same (Indonesia, Malaysia, and Chile), and one was different (Thailand was selected instead of Greece).
+This supply configuration has the same fixed cost levels, with Thailand's capacity utilization and production levels mirroring those of Greece.
+The expected profits increased by 0.2\%, and the sales volume remained the same, with a decrease in variable costs by 0.6\%.
+The total income increased by 0.3\%.
+The expected global shortage decreased by 0.3 ppt (moving from 17.2\% to 16.9\%).
+Regarding the expected shortage per income level, for HICs, it did not change; for UMICs, the shortage increased by 0.1 ppt; and for LMICs and LICs, the shortage decreased by 1.8 ppt for both.
 These show that our results are robust to changes in transportation costs.